 What are ProFellow’s values?

 We believe in knowledge-sharing.
-Before our founding, fellowships and grants for individuals were primarily shared by word-of-mouth within privileged circles.
+Before our founding, fellowships and grants for individuals were primarily shared by word-of-mouth within privileged academic circles.
 Our mission is to make funding knowledge accessible to everyone, globally.
 We share knowledge about fellowships through our website, articles, database, newsletter, social media and ProFellow Academy.
-We receive emails and posts daily with requests for funding advice and we respond to each and every question freely, generously and to the best of our ability.
+We receive emails and posts daily with requests for funding advice and we respond to questions freely, generously and to the best of our ability.

 We believe in diversity, equity and inclusion.
 Over the last decade, we have contributed to the increased diversity of fellowship applicant pools because we actively represent and share the experiences of fellows who are minorities, first-generation college students, international students, immigrants, veterans, career-changers, disabled and formerly incarcerated.
 We enthusiastically work with fellowship organizations that seek to embrace diversity, equity and inclusion in the fellowship recruitment and selection process.